patricecolet/modulePre/README.md

 This script install soundcard automatically, it must be loaded by root:
 >line="@reboot /home/patch/modulePre/PureData/script/installSouncard.sh"   <br />
 (sudo crontab -u root -l; echo "$line" ) | sudo crontab -u root -   <br />

+note: The soundcard driver is defined in config.json, the default driver is `hifiberry-dacplus`, if you install another soundcard, the raspberry needs to be rebooted after first boot with the new soundcard.

 Install pirate audio:   <br />
 >sudo apt-get install python3-pip   <br />